Genital leiomyoma: Early menarche

-Nipple-Areolar
+Nipple-areolar

 Age

 The occurrence of benign tumors of the nipple commonly starts at the age of 20 and peaks around the age of 40 to 50.
 Growth of nipple-areolar leiomyomas may increase even after menopause.

 Diagnosis

 There are many ways genital leiomyomas can be diagnosed.
 Those who have genital leiomyomas can be asymptomatic or symptomatic.
 Symptoms including but not limited to pelvic pain or abnormal menstrual bleeding are used to assess fibroids.
 Imaging are often used to detect the presence of fibroids, particularly uterine fibroids.
-This includes ultrasonography, a procedure that uses high-frequency sound waves to capture tissue and organ images; Sonohysterography, a painless procedure similar to ultrasonography to capture images inside the uterus; Hysteroscopy, which examines the inside of the uterus and cervix using a flexible tube called hysteroscope.
+This includes ultrasonography, a procedure that uses high-frequency sound waves to capture tissue and organ images; sonohysterography, a painless procedure similar to ultrasonography to capture images inside the uterus; and hysteroscopy, which examines the inside of the uterus and cervix using a flexible tube called a hysteroscope.

 Treatment

-Treatment for genital leiomyomas primarily consist of removal by surgeries.
+Treatment for genital leiomyomas primarily consists of surgical removal.
 However, genital leiomyomas typically re-occur and may reappear from 6 weeks to over 15 years post-removal.
 When managing leiomyomas, radiation treatment should be avoided due to the inducing effect of malignant transformation in the smooth muscle of the tumor.

 For uterine leiomyomas, complete removal of the uterus is required.
 There is minimal evidence to support the use of myomectomy to preserve fertility.
 Evidence shows that preoperative use of gonadotropin-releasing hormone agonists, which prevents or lessen the production of hormones like progesterone, estrogen, and testosterone, can reduce surgical complications.

 Subareolar leiomyomas require surgical removals.
 Precise surgical margins are needed to prevent re-occurrences.

 Leiomyomas in the scrotum require an orchidectomy, or surgical removal of one or two testicles.

 To manage pain that arises from the fibroids, drugs that affect smooth muscle contraction such as nitroglycerin, nifedipine, phenoxybenzamine and doxazosin can be employed to ease the pain.
 For nerve pain or tenderness, gabapentin and topical analgesics may be employed.